Blog » How to Guides » GROW Model Of Coaching

 Spend as much time as you and your client need to understand their reality; do not rush through this process.

 Things to be Cautious of While Evaluating Reality

-The most important thing to steer clear of while evaluating reality is not to spend too much time on the choices or ways in which your client can change their reality.
+The most important thing to steer clear of while evaluating reality is spending too much time on the choices or ways in which your client can change their reality.

 Both of these will be covered much more in-depth during the O and W stages of the GROW model.

-Many times, your client’s reality will only be clear towards the end of your session, after asking lots of guided questions and engaging in heavy conversations.
+Many times, your client’s reality will only become clear towards the end of your session, after asking lots of guided questions and engaging in heavy conversations.